sprout-uci/APEX/README.md

         make run

 This command line simulation is the fastest option, but it will only print the contents of the microcontroller registers at each cycle.
 It is only useful for debugging purposes.
-For more resourceful simulation follow [Running VAPE on Vivado Simulation Tools].
+For more resourceful simulation follow [Running VAPE on Vivado Simulation Tools](#running-vape-on-vivado-simulation-tools).

 ## Running VAPE Verification